barryclark/jekyll-now/_posts/2020-09-15-How-Things-Change.md

 ---
 layout: post
-title: "How things change: A framework for altering the behaviors of others"
+title: "How things change: Altering the behavior of others"
 author: stelios
 tags: [personal development, general knowledge, leadership]
 categories: [General Knowledge, Leadership]
 featured: true
-description: ""
+description: "Things do not just happen.
+Change of behaviors takes a certain sequence of events.
+This blog post presents 2 alternative frameworks to influence and change the behavior of others."
-image: assets/images/common-knowledge/linus-nylund-Q5QspluNZmM-unsplash.jpg
+image: assets/images/how-things-change/linus-nylund-Q5QspluNZmM-unsplash.jpg
 ---

 In an ever-changing world, it is easy to think that “things just happen”.